International Programs supports and coordinates faculty engagement through out-bound and in-bound international activity.

 - Overseas English Language intensive study delivered through the Combined English Language Programs office

 - Other supports including hourly student and GA workers for short term assignments, short-term space, web space, and other needs as required.
 Contact us regarding these requests.

-In-bound (International students or faculty come to OSU) experiences include:
+In-bound (International students or faculty come to Ohio State) experiences include:

-- Coordination with departments and other OSU offices regarding international student applicants, especially sponsored students
+- Coordination with departments and other Ohio State offices regarding international student applicants, especially sponsored students

 - Coordination through the EHE Departments and Office of International Affairs (OIA) for arriving international scholars including visa support, airport greeting and short-term housing